KhartesViewer/khartes/experiments/overlay.md

 ## Overview

+At the bottom of this file, I describe the data format, in case you want to write a script to convert your own data plus overlay into a form that can be viewed in khartes.

+However, if you already have scroll data and indicator data in a particular format (3D TIFF files), you can use the scripts that I describe in the next section instead of writing your own.

+## Creating an overlay file using existing scripts

-The process of creating a file with overlays has several
+The process of creating a file with overlays, using the existing scripts, has several steps:
-steps:

 0) It is assumed that you alread have an indicator file (uint8 or uint16,